srihari-naidu/a03-tcp1101-bdap-2021/README.md

 5. The statistical computation for each row and column will be displayed
 6. The report will be generated in HTML format and automatically opened in your default browser

+> For detailed instructions on how to use the program, please refer to the `docs/BDAP User Documentation.pdf` file.

 ## Contributors

 - Srihari Naidu

-> For detailed instructions on how to use the program, please refer to the BDAP User Documentation.